-This icon lights in blue to indicate that your Router is connected properly to the modem.
-It turns amber when a problem is detected.
+This icon lights in blue to indicate that your modem is connected properly to the Router.
+It turns amber when problem is detected.

-Off Router is NOT connected to modem
+OFF Router is NOT connected to modem

-Solid Blue Router is connected to modem and functioning properly
+Solid Green Router is connected to modem and functioning properly

-Blinking Problem with modem
+Blinking Amber Problem with modem

-Amber